Google Chrome: Chrome Web Store

-Announced on December 7, 2010, the Chrome Web Store allows users to install web applications as extensions to the browser, although most of these extensions function simply as links to popular web pages and/or games, some of the apps like Springpad do provide extra features like offline access.
+Announced on December 7, 2010, the Chrome Web Store allows users to install web applications as extensions to the browser, although most of these extensions function simply as links to popular web pages or games, some of the apps, like Springpad, do provide extra features like offline access.
 The themes and extensions have also been tightly integrated into the new store, allowing users to search the entire catalog of Chrome extras.

 The Chrome Web Store was opened on February 11, 2011, with the release of Google Chrome 9.0.

 Extensions

-Browser extensions are able to modify Google Chrome.
-They are supported by the browser's desktop edition.
+Browser extensions can modify Google Chrome.
+They are supported by the browser's desktop edition, but not on mobile.
 These extensions are written using web technologies like HTML, JavaScript, and CSS.
 They are distributed through Chrome Web Store, initially known as the Google Chrome Extensions Gallery.
+Some extensions focus on providing accessibility features.
+Google Tone is an extension developed by Google that when enabled, can use a computer's speakers to exchange URLs with nearby computers with an Internet connection that have the extension enabled as well.

-On September 9, 2009, Google enabled extensions by default on Chrome's developer channel, and provided several sample extensions for testing.
+On September 9, 2009, Google enabled extensions by default on Chrome's developer channel and provided several sample extensions for testing.
 In December, the Google Chrome Extensions Gallery beta began with approximately 300 extensions.
 It was launched on January 25, 2010, along with Google Chrome 4.0, containing approximately 1500 extensions.

 In 2014, Google started preventing some Windows users from installing extensions not hosted on the Chrome Web Store.
 The following year Google reported a "75% drop in customer support help requests for uninstalling unwanted extensions" which led them to expand this restriction to all Windows and Mac users.

+Manifest V3

+In October 2018, Google announced a major future update to Chrome's extension API, known as "Manifest V3" (in reference to the manifest file contained within extensions).
+Manifest V3 is intended to modernize the extension architecture and improve the security and performance of the browser; it adopts declarative APIs to "decrease the need for overly-broad access and enable more performant implementation by the browser", replaces background pages with feature-limited "Service Workers" to reduce resource usage, and prohibits remotely-hosted code.

+Google faced criticism for this change since it limits the number of rules and types of expressions that may be checked by ad blockers.
+Additionally, the prohibition of remotely-hosted code will restrict the ability for ad-blocking filter lists to be updated independently of the extension itself.